data-platform-hq/terraform-azurerm-monitoring/README.md

 Terraform module for creation Azure Monitoring

 ## Usage
 This module provides an ability to deploy Azure Dashboard and Workbook.
-Here is an example how to provision Azure workbook and dashboard for Azure databricks and Azure Data Factory
+Here is an example how to provision Azure workbook and shared dashboard for Azure databricks and Azure Data Factory

 ```hcl
 locals {